embedded-mas/ros-devs/examples/perception_action/README.md

 ## Scenario

-This example illustrates an agent whose (i) beliefs include values read from ROS topics and (ii) whose actions include wrinting in ROS Topics.
+This example illustrates an agent whose (i) beliefs include values read from ROS topics and (ii) whose actions include writing in ROS Topics.

 The scenario includes two topics `value1` and `value2`, which store integer values.
 When `value1` changes, the agent increments its value and writes it in `value2`.
 When `value2` changes, the agent increments its value and writes it in `value1`.
 This process runs in a loop.